-To apply for this route, you need to be a current chief executive, director or professional partner working in housing or the built environment.
+You need to be a current chief executive, director or professional partner working in a housing organisation or the residential built environment.

-There are two steps for those wishing to achieve chartered membership via the executive route:1.
-You will be required to submit a statement with examples outlining your experience and practice at a strategic level in your organisation and how you influence policy and practice agendas locally, regionally and nationally against the criteria for chartered membership.
+You will be required to submit a statement with examples demonstrating your experience and practice at a strategic level in your organisation and how you influence policy and practice agendas locally, regionally and nationally against the criteria for chartered membership.